 Let’s look at the main “WHY” before we start our list:

-- Stronger ideas: Using what you know from class links the book stuff to real life.
+- Stronger ideas: Using what you know from class, link the book stuff to real life.

 - Build skills: You get better at coding, making designs, showing work, and working with others.

-- Helps your resume: Doing projects makes you look good, especially when you want an internship later.
+- Boosts your resume: working on projects makes you stand out, especially when you’re applying for internship later.

-- It’s also fun: Making something, even if small, is joyful!
+- It’s also fun: Making something, even if small, it’s joyful!

 If your first project seems simple, don’t stress.
-It’s all about getting going—big plans can wait for later.
+It’s all about getting started—big plans can come later.

 1. Beginner Software Projects